 Christy received a bachelor of arts with a special interest in history, medieval studies and linguistics from Wilfrid Laurier University in Waterloo, Ont., before studying at the University of King’s College, Halifax-- where she was the recipient of the Susan Williams Dexter memorial scholarship, graduating with a post-graduate degree in journalism.

 Christy speaks English, with a smattering of French, Spanish and Italian.
-She’s currently attempting to learn Korean, can read some Latin and Old English and un-ironically enjoys K-pop.
+She can read some Latin and Old English and un-ironically enjoys K-pop.